Texas hires Schaefer from Mississippi State

 Texas athletic director Chris Del Conte announced the move by tweeting a picture of himself with Schaefer and his family holding up the “Hook’em Horns” hand signal.
 Del Conte did not immediately return a message seeking comment.

 The move comes just two days after Texas dismissed eight-year coach Karen Aston, who had only one losing season in her tenure and had led the Longhorns to the Sweet 16 or farther four times.
-Aston’s contract had reached the end of her contract and it was not renewed.
+Aston had reached the end of her contract and it was not renewed.

+Schaefer will inherit a Texas program that went 19-11 last season but will lose four of its top six scorers next season.

-Schaefer was 221-62 games at Mississippi State and the Bulldogs lost in the NCAA Tournament championship game in 2017 and 2018.
+Schaefer, 59, was 221-62 games at Mississippi State and the Bulldogs lost in the NCAA Tournament championship game in 2017 and 2018.
 Mississippi State was 27-6 and ranked No. 9 before last season was cut short and the tournament canceled because of the coronavirus pandemic.
+He also led Mississippi State to one of the greatest upsets in women’s basketball history when the team beat UConn in the Final Four in 2017, ending the Huskies 111-game winning streak.

+He was set to make $1.65 million at Mississippi State next season.
+Details of his Texas contract, which will have to be approved by the school’s Board of Regents, were not immediately released.

+Schaefer will be the first male head coach to lead the Longhorns program since Rodney Page in the 1970s when program was first elevated to varsity status.
+Page led the program from 1974-1976 and then was replaced by Jody Conradt, who won the school’s only national championship in 1986 and led the program back to the Final Four in 2003.